نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-The application of game theory allows for a more detailed observation and analysis of equilibrium states and strategic decision-making by the actors.
+The application of the game theory allows for a more detailed observation and analysis of equilibrium states and strategic decision-making by the actors.
 The analysis reveals that some options are simultaneously incompatible and cannot coexist in a common state.
 These conflicts assist in eliminating impossible states from the game space, resulting in the identification of possible and stable equilibrium states.

-Using the GMCR+ software for modeling and conflict analysis, the analyses indicate that Equilibrium 9 is the most stable state among the possible scenarios.
+Using the GMCR+ software for modeling and conflict analysis, the study indicates that Equilibrium 9 is the most stable state among the possible scenarios.
 In this state, legislators and regulatory bodies focus on drafting preventive laws, banks actively comply with regulations, and customers carefully select financial services.
 This state represents a strong equilibrium in the game, where there are fewer changes made by the actors to improve the situation.

-Conclusion and Policy Implications: The current research focuses on the strategic equilibria of actors within the regulatory framework of banking, emphasizing that various stakeholders such as legislators, regulatory bodies, banks, financial institutions, customers, borrowers, investors, and international organizations each pursue unique strategies that lead to diverse equilibria within the banking system.
+Conclusions and Policy Implications: The current research focuses on the strategic equilibria of actors within the regulatory framework of banking, emphasizing that various stakeholders such as legislators, regulatory bodies, banks, financial institutions, customers, borrowers, investors, and international organizations each pursue unique strategies that lead to diverse equilibria within the banking system.
 Analyses indicate that these strategies play a significant role in achieving new and stable equilibria.
 The study reveals that Equilibrium 9 is a point where actors maintain their strategies without the inclination to change.
-This state is considered a stable and pivotal condition in banking strategies, representing stability and attractiveness, and provides various options for the actors involved.
+This state is considered a stable and pivotal condition in banking strategies, representing stability and attractiveness and providing various options for the actors involved.

 کلیدواژهها [English]